SwiftGGTeam/the-swift-programming-language-in-chinese/LanguageGuide/OpaqueTypes.rst

     </ *

-The ``makeTrapezoid()`` function above returns a value that conforms to the ``Shape`` protocol without making the specific type part of its API.
+The ``makeTrapezoid()`` function above declares its return type as ``some Shape``, which means that the function returns a value of some given type that conforms to the ``Shape`` protocol, but without specifying any particular concrete type.
+Writing ``makeTrapezoid()`` this way lets it express the fundamental aspect of its public interface --- the value it returns is a shape --- without making the specific types that the shape made up from part of its public interface.
-This implementation happens to use two triangles and a square, but the function could be rewritten to draw a trapezoid directly without changing its return type.
+This implementation happens to use two triangles and a square, but the function could be rewritten to draw a trapezoid in a variety of other ways without changing its return type.

+This highlights the way that opaque return types are like the reverse of a generic type.
+The code inside ``makeTrapezoid()`` can return any type it needs to, as long an that type conforms to the ``Shape`` protocol, like the calling code does for a generic function.
+The code that calls the function needs to be written in a general way, like the implementation of a generic function, so that it can work with any ``Shape`` value that's returned by ``makeTrapezoid()``.

 You can also combine opaque return types with generics.
-The functions below return a value of some type that conforms to the ``Shape`` protocol.
+The functions below both return a value of some type that conforms to the ``Shape`` protocol.
-The code inside the function can return any type you want, as long an that type conforms to ``Shape``, like the calling code does for a generic function.
-The code that calls the function needs to be written in a general way, like the implementation of a generic function, so that it can work with any ``Shape`` value.

 .. testcode:: opaque-result
     :compile: true